kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 Create Blueprint in the same namespace as the Kanister controller.

-> **Note**: Please use the appropriate VolumeSnapshotClass and StorageClass in the ./mysql-csi-snapshot-bp.yaml file before running the following command
+> **Note**: Please use appropriate snapshotClass and storageClass in the ./mysql-csi-snapshot-bp.yaml file.
+You can correct the blueprint using kubectl patch or kubectl edit commands.

 ```bash
 $ kubectl create -f ./mysql-csi-snapshot-bp.yaml -n kanister